BenjaminBrxun/sonar/README.md

 - Herne-Backend: http://localhost:9091/swagger-ui/index.html
   (port:8080 when started without docker compose)

+If you want to start the applications without docker compose, the database and mqtt broker should still run in Docker, as they are necessary for operation.

 ## Prerequisites

 Detail all the necessary prerequisites for running your project, such as: